OWASP/www-chapter-lagos/tab_sponsorship.md

 membership](https://owasp.org/membership/).
 Ready to become a member?
 <a href="https://owasp.org/membership/" target="_blank"><img src="assets/images/BlueIcon.jpeg" alt=""/></a>

-### Sponsorship
+## Sponsorship

-We are looking for organizations to sponsor the Manchester chapter.
+We are looking for organizations to sponsor our Lagos Chapter.

-You can sponsor the chapter for one year at the following levels:

-  - £1000 Silver
-  - £2000 Gold
-  - £3000 Platinum

-You can also sponsor a meeting by hosting the event or donating £200.

 If you are interested in sponsoring the chapter then please get in touch with one of the chapter leaders.